Q. Are you able to legally perform a wedding ceremony?

 A. During our low season (December through March) we’ll occasionally run a promotion, but there are other ways in which you can save on your ceremony all year round:

-Save 10% on your ceremony package when you pay in full at booking.
+Save 10% on any ceremony package when you pay in full at booking.
 (Does not apply to travel fees).

 Ceremonies held before 2pm on the weekends are available at a discounted rate.